sujayvsarma/SujaySarma.Data.SqlServer/_docs/SqlUpdateBuilder.md

 Let's now look at what we did in more detail:

 The builder is static in nature.
 So calling the `Begin()` method instantiates the builder and kicks off the building sequence.
-The table being inserted into is the one corresponding to the business object used as the `T` parameter for `SqlUpdateBuilder<T>`.
+The table being updated is the one corresponding to the business object used as the `T` parameter for `SqlUpdateBuilder<T>`.

 The call to `AddItems` accepts one or more instances of business objects.
 Above, we are only adding one item, but this can be a sequence of items in `param array` fashion or an `IEnumerable` structure containing them.
 We may add additional values to the table that are not a part of the business object using the `WithAdditionalColumns` function.
 This function accepts a `Dictionary<string, object?>`.
 Values provided to the `WithAdditionalColumns` are NOT re-interpreted, meaning what you have in your code will match exactly the values added to the corresponding `UPDATE` statement -- there will be no magic changing `Enums` to `strings` and so on, you will need to do them on your own.